Competitive Erosion is Conformally Invariant: Completing Proof of Theorem

-For a graph $G=(V,E),$ let $w \sim v$ signify that $w$ is a neighbor of $v$.
-Also let $\vec{E}$ be the set of directed edges where each edge in $E$ corresponds to two directed edges in $\vec{E}$, one in each direction (except for self-loops, which correspond to just one directed edge in $\vec{E}$).
-A flow is an antisymmetric function $f: \vec{E} \rightarrow \mathbb{R}$ (i.e.\ a function satisfying $f(w,v)=-f(v,w)$).
+In this section we recall some well known results and notation from potential theory that we will need.
+For a graph $G=(V,E),$ with vertex set $V$ and edge set $E,$ as before, let $w \sim v$ denote that $w$ is a neighbor of $v$.
+Also, let $\vec{E}$ be the set of directed edges, where each edge in $E$ corresponds to two directed edges in $\vec{E}$, one in each direction (except for self-loops, which correspond to just one directed edge in $\vec{E}$).
+A flow is an antisymmetric function $f: \vec{E} \rightarrow \mathbb{R}$ (i.e.,\ a function satisfying $f(w,v)=-f(v,w)$).
 Note that by definition the value of a flow on a self loop is $0.$ Define the energy of a flow $f$ by,

-For any flow $f: \vec{E} \rightarrow \mathbb{R}$ define the divergence, $\div f: V \rightarrow \mathbb{R}$ by,
+For any flow $f: \vec{E} \rightarrow \mathbb{R},$ define the divergence, $\div f: V \rightarrow \mathbb{R}$ by,

 Note that for any flow,